Reaper1-1/async-storage/.github/CONTRIBUTING.md

 # Contributing to React Native Async Storage

 Thank you for helping out with Async Storage!
-We'd like to make contributions as pleasent as possible, so here's a small guide of how we see it.
+We'd like to make contributions as pleasant as possible, so here's a small guide of how we see it.
 Happy to hear your feedback about anything, so please let us know.

 ## Tests

-We use TypeScript for type check, `eslint` with `prettier` for linting/formatting, `jest/detox` for tests (unit and e2e).
-All tests are run on CircleCI for all opened pull requests, but you should use them locally when making changes.
+We use TypeScript for type check, `eslint` with `prettier` for linting/formatting.
+All tests are run on Github Actions for all opened pull requests, but you should use them locally when making changes.

-- `yarn test`: Run all tests, except for e2e (see note below).
 - `yarn test:lint`: Run `eslint` check.
 - `yarn test:ts`: Run `tsc` type check.
-- `yarn test:e2e:<ios|android|macos>`: Runs e2e tests.
-Before you can run it, you should build the app that can be run, by using `yarn build:e2e:<ios|android|macos>`.
+- `yarn test:format`: Run `prettier` check for formatting mistakes.

 ## Sending a pull request